Ukraine claims more advances, prisoners taken as it presses an incursion into Russia

 U.S. President Joe Biden said Tuesday that the developments in Russia are “creating a real dilemma” for Russian President Vladimir Putin.
 Biden declined to comment further on the top-secret operation until it is over.

-The Institute for the Study of War, a Washington think tank, said the incursion is unlikely to shift the dynamics of the war.
+The Institute for the Study of War said the incursion is unlikely to shift the dynamics of the war.

 “Russian authorities will likely remain extremely averse to pulling Russian military units engaged in combat from (Donetsk) and will likely continue deploying limited numbers of irregular forces to Kursk … due to concerns about further slowing the tempo of Russian operations in these higher priority directions,” it said late Tuesday.